hrithikkothari1234/MotionDetector/README.md

 * Python Code
 * OpenCV for Video Processing
 * Pandas for Data analysis
-* bokeh for Data Visualization
+* Bokeh for Data Visualization

 ## Features
 Processing the video from the webcam and: